-Homemade Biscuits are so easy to make and these are the fluffiest biscuits you’ll try – buttery and soft with an impressive rise.
-This Biscuit Recipe has just 6 simple ingredients that come together fast, and there is no rising time required.
+Homemade Biscuits are so easy to make, and these are the fluffiest biscuits you’ll try – buttery and super soft!
+I’ll share my best tip for cutting them to get that impressive rise.
+This Biscuit Recipe has just six simple ingredients that come together fast, and there is no rising time required.

 Homemade Biscuits served in a bread bowl